BartleyLNoah/BartleyLNoah/README.md

 #### what i mean is this account is a joke and a personal account and features some random stuff i made

 #### thx for reading :)

+p.s. - i do in-fact work on legit stuff.